Mark9Williams/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown --fro=guillaume betty hello: Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

 The file hello will be in the working directory

+telnet towel.blinkenlights.nl: Write a script that will play the StarWars IV episode in the terminal.